moja-global/mentorship/google-summer-of-code/GSOC-2022-Ideas.md

 ### Project goals

-In 2021 we began several projects to increase the accessibility of the Full Lands Integration Tool (FLINT) by providing including the FLINT-UI project.
+In 2021 we began several projects to increase the accessibility of the Full Lands Integration Tool (FLINT) by providing the FLINT-UI project.
 FLINT-UI is a service or tool that is part of the moja global ecosystem built around FLINT.

 Our UI experiment provides a proof of concept and a solid foundation, but interested candidates must be able to reflect on the macro-architecture of the project and take a leadership role in establishing the direction of the project.
 GCBM configuration is an intimidating task and there is limited prior art to draw from.